 Bonnie Barlow was born at Eglin Air Force Base and has lived in Florida her entire life.
 She grew up in the rural, agricultural area of Polk County.
 Bonnie moved to Northwest Florida right after graduation.
-Her family was hard-working that struggled to make ends meet which required Bonnie to start work at the age of 14.
+Her family was hard-working that struggled to make ends meet, which required Bonnie to start work at the age of 14.
 Bonnie’s mother, Arlene, has always been her source of strength and support.
-Bonnie has worked consistently ever since then- only taking extended time off when her two sons were born.
+Bonnie had worked consistently since then- only taking extended time off when her two sons were born.

 Over the years, Bonnie has worked in many different positions at BCI.
-She was a misdemeanor probation officer and supervisor for ten years, managed the DUI School program, and has taught Driver Improvement classes.
-Bonnie also taught teenagers and adults how to drive in both Crestview and Ft.
+She was a misdemeanor probation officer and supervisor for ten years, managed the DUI School program, and taught Driver Improvement classes.
+Bonnie also taught teenagers and adults how to drive in Crestview and Ft.
 Walton Beach.
 This is one job, along with UA testing, that she hopes never to have to perform again.